REHLIN GRAPHICS FINE ART

 We'd enjoy hearing from you.
 Please use the form at the bottom of this page to share your artwork comments, questions, or suggestions.

-JIM REHLIN’S WORK ON DISPLAY
+JIM REHLIN’S WORK, ON DISPLAY AND AVAILABLE FOR PURCHASE

-Paintings make great gifts anytime for family, friends, and for yourself.
-Click on Exhibitions for photos and more about Jim's art on display in public venues.
+Paintings make great gifts anytime, for family, friends, and for yourself.

-GROUP AFFILIATION
+ROUP AFFILIATION

 Picture

-Jim Rehlin is pleased to have been invited in 2018 to join the Chelsea Painters, a diverse group of talented men and women who are actively involved in art on local, regional, and national levels.
+Jim Rehlin was pleased to have been invited in 2018 to join the Chelsea Painters, a diverse group of talented men and women who are actively involved in art on local, regional, and national levels.
 Membership is by invitation and limited to 25 active members.

 ARTIST REPRESENTATION AT THE ANN ARBOR ART CENTER